dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 # Patient Lab Test Results Server
-This assignment will have your team build a simple, centralized patient test results server.
+This assignment will have your team build a patient test request and results reporting server.
 This server will be built to receive GET and POST requests from two general types of users:
 * Physician: can enter patient information, order tests, and get test results
-* Lab technician: can get what tests were ordered and upload the results of tests
+* Lab technician: can retrieve what tests were ordered and upload the results of tests

 The server should store the data it is sent so that it can be recalled as needed.